SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

   -DpasswordDecoderMethodName=decodePassword
 ```

-The above properties allow the resource adapter to decrypt authentication credentials encrypted by WebSphere before sending them to the Solace appliance.
+The above properties allow the resource adapter to decrypt authentication credentials encrypted by WebSphere before sending them to the Solace message broker.

 Steps to configure application server JVM properties: